benbuzz790/bots/README.md

 [Anthropic](https://docs.anthropic.com/en/docs/initial-setup#set-your-api-key)

-You'll need one of these two to use bots, and for now you'll need an Anthropic key for auto_terminal.
+You'll need one of these two to use bots.

 ```python
 from bots import AnthropicBot